dgcuff/blog.github.io/_posts/2022-08-29-hiring-process-gaffe.md

 I carefully did not open the PDF.
 The other applicant's privacy had been breached enough.
 I wrote the other applicant and made that applicant aware of the breach.
 I wrote to the technical recruiter, and everyone at the hiring firm who had been copied on the chain, informing the firm of their mistake.

 The other applicant replied immediately, asking me to delete the e-mail chain, which of course I did.
+And I confirmed to the other applicant that I had deleted it.

 The technical recruiter telephoned me the same day to apologize for the inconvenience and also asked me to provide the firm with an undertaking that I had deleted the e-mail chain.
 It was nice to have the assurance that the firm hadn't fired the technical recruiter over the incident.
 But I do confess to some surprise that they should react to their error by requiring an undertaking from me.